Clicky

 How Does God’s Help Work?

-He gifted His magnificent creation on Earth with the resources to support and sustain life.
-The intrinsic laws of nature are completely fine-tuned to hold life.
+Our Lord gifted us, His magnificent creation, on Earth with the resources to support and sustain life.
+The intrinsic laws of nature are completely fine-tuned to hold life together.
 In this place, God had a distinct fellowship with our first parents.

 Dominion, Work, And Responsibility Of Man

-To exercise dominion over all other creations and harness God’s blessings, man is appointed king over creation, responsible to Him, our ultimate king.
-God asks us to look after His creation.
-As His beloved custodian, God told us to take care of all other living things—animals, plants, and everything that has breath.
+To exercise dominion over all other creations and harness God’s blessings, man is appointed king over creation, responsible to Him, our Lord.
+God asks us to look after His creation and perform good deeds in His name.
+As His beloved custodian, God told us to take care of all other living things—animals, plants, and everything that has breath, as the Lord’s will is done on earth as it is done in heaven.

-He also gave us wisdom and free will in deciding what was best for us.
+He also gave us wisdom and free will to decide what was best for us.
 This paramount teaching holds up to the present time.
 Thus, it is not God’s mandate to help us every inch of the way in our efforts.
 He gave us the power of choice to do what is best for us according to His will.
+With God’s help, we can find meaning and purpose in our work and contribute to the greater good.

 Prayers And Pleas